 When HSTS is enabled while using the default SSL certificate generated by Uyuni or a self-signed certificate, browsers will refuse to connect with HTTPS unless the CA used to sign such certificates is trusted by the browser.
-If you are using the SSL certificate generated by Uyuni, you can trust it by importing the file located at http://cserver-hostname/pub/RHN-ORG-TRUSTED-SSL-CERT to the browsers of all users.
+If you are using the SSL certificate generated by Uyuni, you can trust it by importing the file located at /pub/RHN-ORG-TRUSTED-SSL-CERT">http://server-hostname>/pub/RHN-ORG-TRUSTED-SSL-CERT to the browsers of all users.